digicatapult/sqnc-documentation/docs/tokenModels/guardRails.md

 To ensure integrity of data within transactions (and therefore on chain), it's possible to define custom processes that validate transactions.
 When a user attempts to run a transaction to create or burn tokens, they also supply a validating process (a process ID and version number).
 If the validation fails, the transaction will not run.
 Processes are stored on chain and managed using [`dscp-process-management`](https://github.com/digicatapult/dscp-process-management/).

-This method is called Guard Railing - it is difficult, and perhaps counter productive, to over restrict what can be in a transaction, however a few simple rules for each transaction type can greatly improve the quality of data on chain, and reduce typos or tokens with absent data from permanently ending up on chain.
+This method is called Guard Railing - it is difficult, and perhaps counter productive, to over restrict what can be in a transaction, however a few simple rules for each transaction type can greatly improve the quality of data on chain, and reduce typos or tokens with missing data from permanently ending up on chain.

 ## Writing processes